Hands on Laptop Keyboard

 DEFENDED WORK

-The costs above apply where your claim is not defended.
-This section covers defended claims.
-We have a specialist Defended Litigation team that managed any defended claims.
+We have a specialist Defended Litigation team that manages any defended claims.
 They have many years’ experience managing consumer credit defended litigation.
-The team includes paralegals, a Team Manager and a Solicitor – 4 years + PQE.
-Day to day management of the team is undertaken by the experienced Team Manager with support from a Solicitor.
-The Defended Litigation team as a whole is supervised by our Principal Solicitor.
+The team includes paralegals, a Team Manager and a Solicitor with over 10 years PQE.

-Where there is a court hearing, the timeframe for this depends on court availability as well as directions set by the court, which in turn depends on the track the claim is allocated to.
-The Defended Litigation team will usually instruct advocates to attend court hearing on behalf of the client, based on the client’s instruction.
+The Defended Litigation team will usually instruct advocates to attend court hearing on your behalf, depending on your instruction.
 As a rough estimate, it could take 12-18 months to resolve a defended litigation claim, or even longer depending on court availability,

-Costs of Defended Litigation: The costs which we charge depend on the volume and complexity of your instructions.
-We may charge a fixed fee of £500 (plus VAT) for dealing with a defence all the way to a hearing, which would be broken down so that we only charge you when the defended case reaches certain stage, as set out below:
+For small claims matters (less than £10,000.00 in value) we may charge a fixed fee of £500 (plus VAT) for dealing with a defence all the way to a hearing, which would be broken down as follows:

 • £150 plus VAT for considering a defence, advising on merits, responding to the defence